brave/qa-resources/wikitemplate.md

 - [ ] Test that about:preferences default Bravery settings take effect on pages with no site settings.
 - [ ] Test that 3rd party storage results are blank at https://jsfiddle.net/7ke9r14a/9/ when 3rd party cookies are blocked and not blank when 3rd party cookies are unblocked.
 ### Fingerprint Tests
   - [ ] Visit https://jsfiddle.net/bkf50r8v/13/, ensure 3 blocked items are listed in shields.
 Result window should show `got canvas fingerprint 0`  and  `got webgl fingerprint 00`
   - [ ] Test that audio fingerprint is blocked at https://audiofingerprint.openwpm.com/ only when `Block all fingerprinting protection` is on.
-   - [ ] Test that browser is not detected on https://extensions.inrialpes.fr/brave/
+  - [ ] Test that Brave browser isn't detected on https://extensions.inrialpes.fr/brave/

 ## Content tests